red-hat-storage/ocs-training/ocp4ocs4/ocs-infra-nodes/ocs4-infra-nodes.md

 # Why use Infrastructure nodes?
 Using Infrastructure nodes to schedule OpenShift Container Storage (OCS) resources will save on OpenShift Container Platform (OCP) subscription costs.
 Any OCP node that has a `infra` node-role label will only require OCS subscription but no OCP subscription.
 # Background
 Currently the Machine API cannot handle the creation of nodes carrying only the `node-role.kubernetes.io/infra` node-role label.
-Nodes created with the Machine API can only have node-roles in addition to `node-role.kubernetes.io/worker`.
-A common approach is desirable for consistency across environments, both those with and without Machine API support.
-As such we suggest the creation of nodes with dual worker/infra node-roles or labels.
+Nodes created with the Machine API can only have node-roles added along with the default `node-role.kubernetes.io/worker`.

-When the Machine API supports the creation of `infra` nodes without the additional `node-role.kubernetes.io/worker` node-role, a new `MachineConfigPool` needs to be created to facilitate node upgrades or any `MachineConfig` changes to the `infra` nodes.
+A common approach is desirable for consistency across environments, both those with and without Machine API support (reference section below for manual configuration of `infa` nodes).
+Because of this, it highly recommended in all cases to have nodes with the dual `worker/infra` node-role or label.
 # Anatomy of an Infrastructure node
-Infrastructure nodes for use with OpenShift Container Storage (OCS) have a few attributes.
-Required is the `infra` label:
+Infrastructure nodes for use with OCS have a few attributes.
+Required is the `infra` label so that the OCP subscription cost will not be applied to the new `infra` node.

 * Labeled with `node-role.kubernetes.io/infra`

-Adding a NoSchedule OCS taint is highly recommended so that the `infra` node will only schedule OCS resources.
+Adding a NoSchedule OCS taint is also required so that the `infra` node will only schedule OCS resources.

 * Tainted with `node.ocs.openshift.io/storage="true"`